isomerpages/cris-corp/news-and-events/news/_posts/2023-12-03-post-Fostering partnerships for health.md

 As CancerModels.org begins their next phase of development in Singapore and the APAC region, STCC looks forward to embarking on a meaningful partnership with them.

-#### **Engaging in insightful dialogues with healthcare delegates from Indonesia**
+#### **Engaging in insightful dialogue with healthcare delegates from Indonesia**

-In Deccember 2023, CRIS hosted key healthcare leaders from Indonesia, including Dr L. Rizka Andalucia, Director General for Pharmaceutical and Medical Devices at the Ministry of Health, Indonesia, Dr Reni Wigati, Medical and Nursing Director, Dharmais Cancer Hospital and Dr Harvey Romolo, Clinician at Dharmais Cancer Hospital.
+In December 2023, CRIS hosted key healthcare leaders from Indonesia, including Dr L. Rizka Andalucia, Director General for Pharmaceutical and Medical Devices at the Ministry of Health, Indonesia, Dr Reni Wigati, Medical and Nursing Director, Dharmais Cancer Hospital and Dr Harvey Romolo, Clinician at Dharmais Cancer Hospital.

 ![](/images/Resources_News/231203%20Year%20in%20review/LR_DSC_4894.png)
 *Group photo of CRIS staff and Indonesian healthcare leaders at the meeting*